wp-plugins/7uploads/readme.txt

 == Screenshots ==

-1. The General Configuration
+1. The Standard Layout to enter the Data
-2. The Preset Configuration
-3. Define custom Fields!
-4. The default "Upload Eintragen" page
+2. One of the infinite possibilities to Style the generated posts
+3. The final look @ linksave.in